Most wanted terrorist killed, says Mozambique

 The defence ministry said Bonomade Machude Omar - also known as Ibn Omar - had led the insurgents since the start of the conflict in 2017.

-A statement said he was killed along with two associates.
+A statement said he was killed along with two other senior members.

-Two years ago, the US state department designated Omar as a terrorist leader.

-It blamed him for attacks in Cabo Delgado province, including the killing of dozens of people at a hotel in Palma.
+Two years ago, the US state department designated Omar as a terrorist leader, blaming him for attacks in Cabo Delgado province, including the killing of dozens of people at a hotel in Palma.

+A month before that, Mozambique's military launched a major offensive against the Islamists with the support of hundreds of soldiers from Rwanda and several southern African countries.

+According to the government, Omar and two associates from the Islamic State-linked group were killed in a forest in Macomia in an operation carried out with the army's foreign allies.

 The UN says the violence in northern Mozambique has forced more than a million people to flee their homes.

+The violence has also forced a multi-billion-dollar gas project to be put on hold.

-The gas-rich province of Cabo Delgado has been a magnet for Islamists seeking to exploit its lucrative natural resources.
+The gas and ruby-rich province of Cabo Delgado has been a magnet for Islamists seeking to exploit its lucrative natural resources.
 Numerous multinational companies operate in the area.

-Yet there are high levels of poverty among local Mozambicans, while disputes over access to land and jobs have contributed to local grievances which are exploited by jihadist recruiters.
+Yet there are high levels of poverty among local Mozambicans, while disputes over access to land and jobs have contributed to local grievances which are readily exploited by jihadist recruiters.

+Rights groups say since the conflict began more than five years ago, civilians have suffered horrendous abuses from government security forces and jihadist fighters.